mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1 beta2 (November 15th, 2011)
+* Font cache re-enabled.
+This time seems to work as expected.
+* Default zoom not being set fixed (again).
+* Search and extraction will not crash when certain characters are found.
+Instead a .notdef (usually it looks like an empty rect) value with be appended to the text.

 ### Update 3.1 beta (November 11th, 2011)
 * Enhanced search and extraction with Unicode composition and decomposition.
 * Added search match modes: